FREE SHIPPING on orders of $85 or more

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Joel family name include Jewell, Jewall, Jule, Joel, Jouel and others.

-More information is included under the topic Early Joel Notables in all our PDF Extended History products.
+More information is included under the topic Early Joel Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Joel surname or a spelling variation of the name include :

 Joel Settlers in United States in the 18th Century

 Joel Settlers in United States in the 19th Century

 The Joel Family Crest was acquired from the Houseofnames.com archives.
 The Joel Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.